dynamsoft-docs/barcode-reader-docs-server/programming/c-cplusplus/struct/FrameDecodingParameters.md

     3

 ### maxResultQueueLength
-The maximum number of frames waiting results (text result/localization result) will be kept for further reference.
+The maximum number of frames whose results (text result/localization result) will be kept for further reference.
 ```cpp
 int tagFrameDecodingParameters::maxResultQueueLength
 ```